 University of Warwick

 Data Science: Foundations of Data Analysis is a summer school program offered by The University of Warwick.
-This £2000 course offers 4 hours of teaching time per day across 5 weeks.
+This £2457 course takes place across 3 weeks.

 Students can expect to study the design, development and analysis of software and hardware used to solve data-based problems within a variety of business, scientific and social contexts.